-PCG also acquired QLM via the issuance of 1 new common share of the Corporation for each common share of QLM, for which there are 6,180,000 outstanding shares.
+QLM shareholders received 1 new common share of the resulting issuer for each common share of QLM, for which there are 6,180,000 outstanding shares prior to the merger.

 As part of this transaction, FLM raised \$5,914,500 via the issuance of subscription receipts that will convert automatically into 23,658,000 post consolidated common shares of FLM immediately prior to the close of the transaction and then converted into post consolidation common shares of PCG.
 QLM raised \$945,000 via the issuance 6,180,000 common shares of QLM prior to the close of the transaction and then exchanged them into post consolidation common shares of PCG.